As a youngster, I would hurry home from school to watch The Richard Simmons’ Show.

-His methodologies are clinical, complex, and now a century-old.
-Originally called CONTROLOGY, Mr. Pilates touted that we must first train the brain, as it’s the mind itself which builds the body.
-My initial impression was that this is a miraculous missing link for every imaginable physical condition.
-I immediately acted upon this recognition.
+His methodologies are clinical, complex, and over a century-old.
+Originally called Contrology, Mr. Pilates touted that we must first train the brain, as it’s the mind itself which builds the body.
+My initial impression was that this is a miraculous missing link for every imaginable physical condition, and I immediately acted upon this recognition!
 I received certification and began implementing the Pilates Principles into every facet of my work.
 As time went on, I had the revelation that this is a missing link to so much more of what ails us.
 This is why I refer to it as inspired integration for the whole being.
 It fact, it was defined, by the creator and founder himself, as complete coordination of the mind, body, and the spirit.
-Many do not know that THE PILATES METHOD not only builds the body, but has a methodology for the mind, and a philosophy for life.
+Many do not know that The Pilates Method not only builds the body, but has a methodology for the mind, and a philosophy for life.
 It was these fundamental components that established the field of rehabilitation that we use today, and has virtually revolutionized the entire world of fitness.

-Even all of this doesn’t do Joe justice.
-He had such high hopes and aspirations for us.
-And I really want you to know Joe!
+Even all of this doesn’t do Joe justice, as he had such high hopes and aspirations for us, and I really want you to know Joe!
 You may say I’m obsessed.
 Many have teased me for my exuberance.
 I mention Joe so frequently that I’m accused of having an imaginary friend – which is true, in all actuality.

 Mentors are magical like that.
 They show up in our lives at different times, in various forms.
 Some living, some gone, some we’ve known, others not.
-They are everywhere – crossing our path, hovering above, contending with us, lingering.
-Occasionally, they are waiting for us to accept the call to take the torch, as in a relay race with the passing of the baton.
+They are everywhere – crossing our path, contending with us.
+Occasionally, they are waiting for us to accept the call to take the torch as in a relay race with the passing of the baton.

 Oh, inspiration can be a mysterious matter.
 But, perhaps if we attune our eyes to see and our ears to hear, we may then bear witness to this wondrous whirling world.
 Surely, we shall then wave our arms, jump and shout for the amazing grace, which is all about!